Department of Agricultural, Food, and Resource Economics

 B.A., Claremont Men's College

-Tom is Full Professor in the Tenure System.
+Tom Reardon is a Professor in the Tenure System.
 He joined AFRE/MSU in 1992.
 His MS is from Columbia University in 1979 and Ph.D. from University of California at Berkeley in 1984.
 Between receiving his Ph.D. in 1984 and starting at MSU in 1992, Tom was Research Fellow at the International Food Policy Research Institute, Washington DC and Rockefeller Post-Doctoral Fellow in Burkina Faso attached to the University of Ouagadougou and ICRISAT.

 Tom’s research focus is on the links between international development and agribusiness/food industry.
 He researchers the transformation of agrifood systems (supermarkets, processing firms, wholesale and logistics, and agricultural support services) and their effects on farmer incomes, technology, and rural employment, and agrifood business strategies implementation of innovations via design of supply chains.
 He has researched value chains in Africa, Asia, and Latin America covering horticulture, fish, dairy, poultry, and grains.
 He has researched rural nonfarm employment and its links to food systems and agricultural technology adoption.